UNINETTSigma2/documentation/nird_archive/metadata.md

 his is a **high-level classification** of geospatial data topics, defined in the **ISO 19115** standard for geographic metadata.
 These categories are **very general** (e.g., *Oceans*, *Environment*, *Elevation*) and are primarily intended to help with **broad dataset discovery and filtering**.

-***Note**: This vocabulary is useful if your dataset falls into a general thematic domain and you don’t have more specific keywords available.*
+***Note**: This vocabulary is useful if your dataset falls into a general thematic domain, and you don’t have more specific keywords available.*

 * Browse the list: [ISO 19115 Topic Categories](https://vocab.nerc.ac.uk/collection/P05/current/)